AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes

 \subsection{Egocentric Refinement and Inpainting.}

-In this stage, we enhance the structured geometric representation with egocentric techniques, refining layouts and texturing geometry.
+In this stage, we enhance the base geometry in an egocentric manner, refining its details and layouts as well as adding textures.
+This process is illustrated in \cref{fig:pipeline} (iii) and (iv).
 We start by creating an egocentric trajectory, followed by layout refinement using Score Distillation Sampling (SDS) loss.
-The final step involves using a depth-conditioned inpainting model for texturing, ensuring geometry coherence.
-A differentiable renderer is employed to maintain consistency in textures from multiple viewpoints.
+The final step involves using a depth-conditioned inpainting model for texturing, ensuring coherence between the geometry and textures.
+Also, a differentiable renderer is employed to maintain texture consistency from multiple viewpoints.